renalreg/resources/README.md

 ### Setting library versions

-To set both library versions (PyXB and XSData) to the same version, run:
+To set the XSD schema version *and* both library versions (PyXB and XSData), run:

 `./setversions.sh ${VERSION_TO_SET}`